 Understanding Cell References

 In Google Sheets, each cell has a unique reference or address, which is a combination of its column letter and row number.
 For example, the cell in the top-left corner of the spreadsheet is A1, where “A” is the column letter and “1” is the row number.
 This reference is used to identify and manipulate cells in formulas and functions.
-(See Also: How To Make Everything Fit In One Cell In Google Sheets)
+(See Also: How To Insert Greek Letters In Google Sheets)

 Types of Cell Content